John 1: Testimony of John the Baptist (verses 19–34)

-The second part of John 1 (verse 19 onwards) records the preparation that John the Baptist was in the process of making for the coming of the Messiah, the Messiah's arrival and the Messiah's first disciples.
+The second part of John 1 (verse 19 onwards) records the preparation that John the Baptist was making for the coming of the Messiah and the Messiah's first disciples.
 John has been introduced in verse 6, "a man sent from God", and his witness, known already by the reader, has already been recalled: "This is the One I told you about".
 The Greek text has the past tense (εἶπον) but both H. W. Watkins, in Charles Ellicott's Commentary, and Alfred Plummer, in the Cambridge Bible for Schools and Colleges, prefer a present tense translation such as "John bears witness".